 Rain and wind are kept away from containers, requiring less water than traditional gardening methods.
 However, it’s important to remember that containers dry out faster than traditional gardens or raised bed gardens.
 This is especially true during the hot months of summer.

-Because containers are usually placed closer to the ground, they receive more sunlight than traditional gardens or raised-bed gardens.
+Because containers are usually placed closer to the ground, they receive more sunlight than traditional or raised-bed gardens.
 As a result, they grow much faster.
-In fact, some types of containers, such as hanging baskets, can even double in size within just one month!
+Some containers, such as hanging baskets, can even double in size within just one month!

 How to use fertilizing on the containers?

-Feed container plants at least twice a month with liquid fertilizer while they’re actively growing, flowering, and fruiting, according to the label directions.
+According to the label directions, feed container plants at least twice a month with liquid fertilizer while actively growing, flowering, and fruiting.
 Testing your soil first is a good idea, if possible, to see if you need additional fertilizer.
 Compost or fish emulsion can also be added occasionally to container soil to add trace elements.

 Feed vegetable plants organic soil amendments, such as liquid seaweed, fish emulsion, or manure tea, to keep them growing.